 Child Anxiety

-Child anxiety is on the rise.
-Many young children exhibit high levels of anxiety, including anxiety around separation issues, performance at school and elsewhere, social anxiety, school phobias and panic attacks.
+Are you worried about a young person who is showing anxious behaviors?
+You are not alone.
+Many young children exhibit elevated levels of anxiety.
+Some of these children show symptoms of separation anxiety, or social anxiety or anxiety around their performance at school or elsewhere.
+Some may exhibit phobias or have panic attacks.
 Statistics indicate that 10% of children and adolescents over the age of six have a diagnosable anxiety disorder.

 When Is Child Anxiety a Problem?

-- When high levels of anxiety prevent the child from performing common, everyday activities that most average children of a similar age can do.
+- When elevated levels of anxiety interfere with the child's ability to perform common, everyday activities that most average children of a similar age can do.

-- When high levels of anxiety are persistent, ongoing and have lasted more than a month.
+- When elevated levels of anxiety are persistent, ongoing and have lasted more than a month.

-- When high levels of anxiety upset and distress the child, and often his or her family.
+- When elevated levels of anxiety upset and distress the child, and often his or her family.

 Signs and Symptoms of a Child Anxiety Disorder

-The behavioral signs and symptoms listed below may signal an anxiety disorder in a child or adolescent, or the propensity for developing one.
+The behavioral signs and symptoms listed below may signal an anxiety disorder in a child or adolescent, or the potential for developing one.

 - Constant worry about everyday activities, such as what's going to happen next and that they won't be able to handle it.